fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 A Go module distributes source code for one or more packages.
 However, only packages are `import`ed in Go source code.
 An implication of this is that the graph of module dependencies does not necessarily correspond to how different packages in a Go project depend on each other.
 By looking at how packages import one another, the CLI can get more information about what packages and modules are actually used in a final build product than by looking at modules alone.
+This should eliminate some false positives found by tactics that use `go list -m`.

-To enable a strategy that does this, run `fossa analyze` with the `--experimental-use-v3-go-resolver`.
+To enable a strategy that does this, run `fossa analyze` with the `--experimental-use-v3-go-resolver` flag.

 Currently there are a few limitations to this strategy:
 1. Does not exclude test dependencies.